-Research reveals gene 'language' critical in infant brain developmentOctober 14th, 2013 in Genetics /
+Research reveals gene 'language' critical in infant brain developmentOctober 14, 2013 in Medicine & Health / Genetics

 In what they're calling a 'biological surprise', a team of expert international geneticists led by a University of Otago researcher have discovered a key piece of information about how the human brain is put together and how such a complex piece of wiring assembles itself in utero.